 Number Pickup / Sign In

-Please sign in and pick up your number 30-15 minutes before your race.
+Please sign in and pick up your number if you don't have one at least 20 minutes before your race.
 You will keep your number for all of the races in the series, so please bring it with you to your next races.
 You still need to sign in when you arrive so that we know you are there and you get entered in the raffle to win the Velocity wheel set.

 11:30 am A Race (approx. 60 min)